-(former CCIT Recommendation B.33, Brussels, 1948; amended at Geneva, 1964 and 1980)
+(former CCIT Recommendation B.33, Brussels, 1948; amended at Geneva, 1964 and 1980; amended at Melbourne, 1988 to incorporate former Recommendation S.33, Geneva, 1972)

-(a) that to test the effective margin of the receiver of a start-stop teleprinter it is desirable to standardize the content of the transmitted sequence of signals;

-(b) that there is advantage in choosing a short text that can be directly printed within a single line by start-stop terminal equipments;

-(c) that preferably the composition of the text used should include all alpha characters of the basic alphabet employed and be arranged in a format that is easy to read and to understand;

-(d) that comparison of the margin measurements obtained would be facilitated by such arrangements,
+- (a) that to test the effective margin of the receiver of a start-stop teleprinter it is desirable to standardize the content of the transmitted sequence of signals; - (b) that there is advantage in choosing a short text that can be directly printed within a single line by start-stop terminal equipments; - (c) that preferably the composition of the text used should include all alpha characters of the basic alphabet employed and be arranged in a format that is easy to read and to understand; - (d) that comparison of the margin measurements obtained would be facilitated by such arrangements, b) in the case of application of the international reference version of International Alphabet No. 5, 95 character set (Recommendation T.50, Table 11/T.50, columns 2 to 7):

-(1) that it is not necessary to standardize an international text for the measurement of the margin of a teleprinter;

-(2) that, nevertheless, where teleprinters are required to receive information in languages based on the Latin alphabet, either of the following texts may be used:
+- (1) that it is not necessary to standardize an international text for the measurement of the margin of a teleprinter; - (2) that, nevertheless, where teleprinters are required to receive information in languages based on the Latin alphabet, one of the following texts may be used: - a) in the case of application of the International Telegraph Alphabet No. 2 (Recommendation S.1):